-The Group's ability to continue to operate as a going concern is dependent upon the items listed above, with specific emphasis placed on paragraph (a).
-Should paragraph (a) above, or the other events noted above not occur as anticipated, the Company is unlikely to be able to pursue its business objectives and will have difficulty continuing to operate as a going concern, including realising its assets and extinguishing its liabilities at the amounts shown in the financial statements.
+While the Directors are confident the Group will be able to continue as a going concern, its ability to do so is clearly dependent upon the items listed above, with specific emphasis placed on paragraphs (a) [the Company's ability to continue to raise new capital] and (b) [the expected continuance of forbearance by certain creditors].
+If the events noted in paragraphs (a) and (b) above, or the other events noted above, do not occur as anticipated, the Company is unlikely to be able to pursue its business objectives and it will have difficulty continuing to operate as a going concern, including realising its assets and extinguishing its liabilities at the amounts shown in the financial statements.